How to Spend 5 Days in Puerto Rico

 Explore Old San Juan

 Our final day was spent exploring Old San Juan in the morning before we departed in the late afternoon.
 We started our day with breakfast at Cafeteria Mallorca, a simple yet charming diner.
-They are most known for their Mallorca bread, which is sweet with powdered sugar.
-I had a delicious bacon, egg, and cheese there!
+They are known for their Mallorca bread, which is sweet with powdered sugar.
+I had delicious bacon, egg, and cheese there!

-After breakfast, we went souvenir shopping and casually roamed the beautiful cobbled-stoned streets exploring the El Morro National Monument and surrounding street art.
+After breakfast, we went souvenir shopping and casually roamed the beautiful cobbled-stoned streets, exploring the El Morro National Monument and surrounding street art.

 Pro-tip: Old San Juan has a free trolley system that can help you make the most of your day exploring the city.